spackows/CASCON-2019_NLP-workshops/Workshop-1-Monday.md

 **Extracting meaning from text using a notebook in Watson Studio**

 ## Section A
-A great way to learn about the basic concepts and terms related to IBM Watson Natural Language Understanding, is to explore the demo app: [https://natural-language-understanding-demo.ng.bluemix.net/](https://natural-language-understanding-demo.ng.bluemix.net/)
+A great way to learn about the basic concepts and terms related to IBM Watson Natural Language Understanding is to explore the demo app: [https://natural-language-understanding-demo.ng.bluemix.net/](https://natural-language-understanding-demo.ng.bluemix.net)

 In the demo app, you can explore:
 - **Sentiment** - positive/negative